stummjr/doc.scrapinghub.com/proxyhub.rst

 referrers to avoid getting banned from sites, you just configure the proxy and fire up your crawler of choice and start scraping.

-For more information, including pricing, check the `ProxyHub`_ page.
+For more information, including pricing, check the `ProxyHub page`_.

 Usage
 =====